Shift3/standards-and-practices/best-practices/development-tools/azure/devops/deployment/aws-elasticbeanstalk/aws-elastic-beanstalk-deployment.md

   - Deploy Bundle Type: `ASP.NET CORE (Source: dotnet publish)`.
   - Published Applicaion Path: `$(build.artifactstagingdirectory)`.

 10. Choose `Triggers` tab from top and make sure to check `Enable continuous integration` under Continuous integration.
-(To trigger deployment process after each commit to Dev branch).
+(To trigger deployment process after each commit to the default github branch).
 11. Choose `Variables` tab from top then choose `Variable groups` then click `Link variable group`.
 (To link it with environments that have been created in pipeline Library above).
 12. Choose Save and queue to try it.